The Mills Brothers: Later years

 The Mills Brothers' fiftieth anniversary in show business was celebrated in 1976 with a tribute at the Dorothy Chandler Pavilion in Los Angeles, hosted by Bing Crosby.
-At the time, Harry was now almost blind because of diabetes.
+At the time, Harry was almost blind because of diabetes.

 As a trio, Herbert, Harry and Donald continued performing on the oldies circuit until Harry's death in 1982.
 Herbert and Donald continued until Herbert's death in 1989.
 Then, Donald began performing with his son, John II.
 In 1998 the Recording Academy recognized the Mills family's contributions to popular music when it presented Donald, as the sole surviving member, with a Grammy Award for Lifetime Achievement.

 After Donald's death of pneumonia on November 13, 1999, John II became the next family member to tour under the name "The Mills Brothers" with Elmer Hopper, who had previously sung lead with Paul Robi's Platters.
 They were at times joined by John II's eldest brother, Don Mills, Jr. Following Hopper's death on May 5, 2019, John II started performing with Randy Taylor as a featured vocalist.